 In the evening that same day, Beetham Nurseries Garden Café near Milnthorpe plays host to a talk on Gardening for Bees.
 If you want to encourage these beautiful insects back to your flowers, the tips you need start at 7:30pm.

-On the 15th and 16th, Beetham Nurseries will play host to an Apple & Fruit Weekend, with tastiness and trees for sale – and you can meet the owls!
+Beetham Nurseries will play host to an Apple & Fruit Weekend, with tastiness and trees for sale – and you can meet the owls!

-Thursday the 6th October sees the Mugenkyo Taiko Drummers pass through Ulverston.
+The Mugenkyo Taiko Drummers pass through Ulverston.
 Their demonstration of traditional Japanese taiko drumming will run from 7:30pm to 10pm in Coronation Hall.

-Tuesday the 11th sees the Tim Kliphuis Trio perform at Kendal Jazz Club in Staveley, hosted by Hawkshead Brewery and Beer Hall.
+The Tim Kliphuis Trio perform at Kendal Jazz Club in Staveley, hosted by Hawkshead Brewery and Beer Hall.

-On Friday the 14th things take an entertainingly grim turn as Castle Green Hotel hosts Murder at the Moulin Rouge, a three course meal surrounded by song, dance, comedy and murder.
+Things take an entertainingly grim turn as Castle Green Hotel hosts Murder at the Moulin Rouge, a three course meal surrounded by song, dance, comedy and murder.

 To round out the month, Haverthwaite Station near Ulverston will run the annual Witches and Wizards Week.
 Explore the haunted carriage, brave the ‘Ghoul Trail’ and ride on to Lakeside where the Aquarium awaits with more Halloween-themed fun!